top of page

 FRG Secretary - USS Bataan

-As a member of the USS Bataan FRG Board, in the position of Secretary, I have kept meeting minutes, followed up on past meeting agendas, set up online meetings and more.
-Along with my Secretarial specific duties, I have also helped the Board with homecoming events such as assembling the ship's lei, putting together welcome home bags for new parents and single sailors, and coordinating with local donors when they offer to make donations for homecoming festivities.
+As a member of the USS Bataan FRG Board, in the position of Secretary, I kept meeting minutes, followed up on past meeting agendas, set up online meetings and more.
+Along with my Secretarial-specific duties, I also helped the Board with homecoming events such as assembling the ship's lei, putting together welcome home bags for new parents and single sailors, and coordinating with local donors when they offered to make donations for homecoming festivities.

 CatchAFire.com

 Member of a web-based community since 2017 utilizing skilled volunteers and the causes that inspire them.
-Recently designed and edited marketing collateral for multiple different non-profit organizations, saving these non-profit organizations a combined total of $25,272.
+Designed and edited marketing collateral for multiple different non-profit organizations, saving these non-profit organizations a combined total of $25,272.

 EquiKids Therapeutic Riding Center - Virginia Beach, VA

-In 2010, when I married my long-time boyfriend, he was in the Navy and was told he would be moving to Virginia.
-Before I even started to look for a place for us to live, or even a job for myself, I started researching horse barns to ride at.
-I came across EquiKids and inquired about volunteering.
+In 2010, I came across EquiKids and inquired about volunteering.
 In the early spring of 2011, I met with the volunteer coordinator and shortly thereafter, began volunteering.
-I volunteered 2 or more days per week, assisting with therapeutic horseback riding lessons as a horse leader, side walker or in the barn.
+I volunteered 2 or more days per week, assisting with therapeutic horseback riding lessons as a horse leader, side walker, or in the barn.
 I performed activities such as grooming, tacking, and leading horses.
 Held “Team Leader” position for 3 years, which involved supervising approximately 36 new and returning volunteers weekly, helping train new volunteers and leading by example.
-I worked directly with approximately 8 clients per week with intellectual or physical disabilities by providing mental and physical support while they were riding.
+I worked directly with approximately 8 riders per week with intellectual or physical disabilities by providing mental and physical support while they were riding.
 I helped maintain positive relationships with clients, family members and care-givers to foster a positive and helpful environment conducive to emotional and physical growth of each client.

 I also assisted riding instructors and performed other barn chores as asked by the Barn Manager and other administrative staff.
 Barn chores included returning horses to stall or pasture dependent on riding lesson schedule, stall cleaning, pasture mucking, cleaning water and feed buckets, sweeping the barn aisle, setting up feed for 20 individual horses with specific health and nutritional needs, washing and folding laundry and general farm maintenance.
 I also volunteered at multiple annual fundraising events.